withastro/docs/CONTRIBUTING.md

 We welcome contributions of any size and contributors of any skill level.
 As an open source project, we believe in giving back to our contributors.
 We are happy to help with guidance on PRs, technical writing, and turning any feature idea into a reality.

 > **Tip for new contributors:**
-> Take a look at [https://docs.github.com/en/get-started/quickstart/hello-world](https://docs.github.com/en/get-started/quickstart/hello-world) for helpful information on contributing
+> Take a look at [GitHub's Docs](https://docs.github.com/en/get-started/quickstart/hello-world) for helpful information on working with GitHub

-**Special Announcement for Support Squad and Astro Maintainers**

-Be on the lookout for coming-soon guides for contributing to the docs as a(n):
+**Coming-soon**: guides for contributing to the docs as a(n):

-- Support Squad member, with specific ideas and support for making information flow between support threads and docs, in both directions.

-- Astro Maintainer with merge permissions in this repository (aka how to make sure NOT to commit to "main"!)
+- Astro Maintainer with merge permissions in this repository

+- Support Squad member who is helping to ensure a two-way flow of information between support threads and docs

 This document is an active work in progress!
 But, we hope you'll find some useful information here to get started.

 ## Types of Contributions

-We welcome contributions!

-This site is actively undergoing a planned restructuring and development by our Docs Team.

-We are prepared to handle some contributions more than others:
+We encourage you to:

 - **File an Issue** to let us know of outdated, confusing, or incorrect documentation.
+You can also let us know of any problems you encounter on the site itself.

 - **Start a Discussion** if you're not sure that your "issue" rises to the level of incorrect documentation requiring a "fix," but you still want to share ideas and opinions.